 Everyone from Mariah Carey to Beyoncé is at it.
 Yes, it’s the new ‘sleb’ thing – bring out your own perfume so that your fans can smell like you for £8.99.
 Of course, the ‘slebs’ don’t make their own perfume, they just put their names to it.

-But you don’t need to be on the front of OK magazine to start selling homemade perfume.
-You could make and sell your own perfume and perfume-based products for surprisingly little.
-It’s not that hard or expensive to do, and you can almost always find what you need at a health food store.
+But you don’t need to be on the front of OK!
+Magazine to start selling homemade perfume.
+You could make and sell your own perfume and perfume-based products for surprisingly little cost.
+It’s not that hard either and you can almost always find what you need at a health food store.

+Before you can begin selling homemade perfume, you need to understand how to make a viable product.
 First, decide how strong you want your fragrance.
 Perfumes are the strongest, containing 15-30 per cent essential oils diluted in a base of alcohol, with a small percentage of distilled water.
-Less potent waters contain 5-10 per cent essential oils, and colognes and body splashes may have 1-2 per cent.
+Less potent waters contain 5-10 per cent essential oils while colognes and body splashes may have 1-2 per cent.

 The best alcohols are the highest-proof ones, as they contain the greatest concentration of ethyl alcohol: use 95 per cent grain alcohol (190 proof) or vodka (the highest proof available).